b-amir/qwiki/docs/DEVELOPER_ONBOARDING.md

 // In a command
 const readmeUpdate = this.container.get<ReadmeUpdateService>("readmeUpdateService");

-// Generate preview
+// Generate update
 const result = await readmeUpdate.updateReadmeFromWikis(wikiIds, {
   providerId,
   model,
   backupOriginal: true,
 });

-// Result includes preview for user approval if (result.requiresApproval && result.preview) {
+// Result includes change summary; diff view can be opened via the showReadmeDiff command when needed if (!result.success) {
-  // Show preview to user in webview this.messageBus.postReadmePreview(result.preview);
+  // Surface conflicts back to the webview for error handling this.messageBus.postMessage("readmeUpdateFailed", result);
 }
 ```